granttruesdale/my_portfolio/README.md

  - This project was inspired by Professor Mike Colbert at the University of Iowa
  - The foundation of this project stems from
 ## Contact
+Feel free to reach out with any questions, my contact information can be found at [granttruesdale.com](https://granttruesdale.com/).